Krish253/FlashFace-Engage-22/README.md

  I really like turning ideas into reality.

- Microsoft Engage 2022 has been a great learning experience for me , and
+ Microsoft Engage 2022 has been a great learning experience for me as I learnt a lot in it, and
  I would like to thank Acehacker and Microsoft for this amazing opportunity.

  Do connect with me through LinkedIn or Email and message me your recommendations regarding